mahdise/create_key_with_GnuPG/README.md

 [python-gnupg](https://code.google.com/archive/p/python-gnupg/) is a Python package for encrypting and decrypting strings or files using [GNU Privacy Guard (GnuPG or GPG)](https://en.wikipedia.org/wiki/GNU_Privacy_Guard).
 GPG is an open source alternative to Pretty Good Privacy (PGP).
 A popular use of GPG and PGP is encrypting email.
 For more information, see the [python-gnupg documentation](https://pythonhosted.org/python-gnupg/).
 Another option for encrypting data from Python is [keyczar](https://github.com/google/keyczar).

+## Architecture

-## Installation
+## Installation requirements

 Pleae find the necessary dependent libraries by checking requirement.txt file

-## work to deal with the script
+## Script Navigation
 -   Run WWW.py file to encrypt your file
+    -   Once you run this file you might need to give the desised file to be encrypted as input.

 -   Run QQQ.py file to decrypt the file

--   once you run www.py file user might need to give some inputs.
-File path for the encrypt the file.
-For description of a file user must need to give two inputs.
-First the file path of the file to be decrypted and then Share split keys.
+    -   To decrypt a file user must need to set two inputs.
+        -   The file path of the file to decrypt (alread encrypted one)
+        -   Shared split Key